BluboLab/blubo/README.md

 sudo apt-get upgrade
 ```
-3. After the installation is complete, you must set the file as an executable.
+3. Finally, you must set the file as an executable.
 Open terminal and run the following code:
 ````
 cd blubo